-- 3. AgEq is calculated as the sum of silver plus gold grades factored by the differential in gold and silver metal prices and metallurgical recoveries - 4.
-Mineral Resources are constrained within a wireframe constructed at a nominal 150 g/t AuEq cut-off grade - 5.
-A 150 g/t AgEq cut-off grade considers Wood's guidance on industry consensus for long-term silver and gold prices for Mineral Resource estimation metallurgical performance, mining, processing, site G&A operating costs, treatment and refining charges, and royalties - 6.
-Mineral Resources are stated as in-situ with no consideration for planned or unplanned external mining dilution. - 7.
-The silver and gold estimates presented in the Mineral Resource estimate table have not been adjusted for metallurgical recoveries. - 8.
+3. AgEq is calculated as the sum of silver plus gold grades factored by the differential in gold and silver metal prices and metallurgical recoveries

+4. Mineral Resources are constrained within a wireframe constructed at a nominal 150 g/t AuEq cut-off grade

+5. A 150 g/t AgEq cut-off grade uses Wood's guidance on industry consensus for long-term silver and gold prices for Mineral Resource estimation metallurgical performance including metallurgical recoveries (assuming the mean silver recovery of 87% and the mean gold recovery of 76%), mining, processing, site G&A operating costs, treatment and refining charges, and royalties

+- 6. The cut-off grade assumed a long-term silver price of \$23.00/oz and gold price of \$1,810/oz - 7.
+Mineral Resources are stated as in-situ with no consideration for planned or unplanned external mining dilution. - 8.
+The silver and gold estimates presented in the Mineral Resource estimate table are contained metal, not the recoverable metal. - 9.
 Numbers have been rounded as required by reporting guidelines and may result in apparent summation differences.